Image

 Penalties for Not Registering as a Sex Offender in Boonville and Throughout Missouri

-Failure to register as a sex offender is considered a class E felony unless you are required to register after being charged with an offense in chapter 566 as an unclassified felony, a class A or B felony, or a felony involving a child under 14 years of age, in which case it becomes a class D felony.
+Failure to register as a sex offender is a class E felony unless the individual is required to register after being charged with an offense in chapter 566 which was an unclassified felony, a class A or B felony, or a felony involving a child under the age of 14, in which case it is elevated to a class D felony.

-Combs Waterkotte is a leading criminal defense law firm based in St. Louis.
-In addition to expert legal representation from our skilled Boonville, MO child pornography lawyers, we provide help in the following practice areas for clients in Boonville and anywhere in Missouri:
+Combs Waterkotte is an award-winning criminal defense law firm based in St. Louis.
+Along with expert legal representation from our skilled Boonville, MO child pornography lawyers, we provide assistance in the following areas for clients in Boonville and anywhere in Missouri:

 Child Pornography Defense Lawyer Boonville, MO | Criminal Defense Law Firm in Boonville, MO | Combs Waterkotte